Skip to content

 Web Font Performance Optimization Guide 2026

 I spent 3 years building websites before I realized my "beautiful" fonts were actually costing me users.
-Here's how I reduced font load time by 70% and improved Core Web Vitals.
+Here's how I reduced font load time by 70% and improved Core Web Vitals using our Google Font previewer and online typography workspace tools.

 Quick Summary: 3 Steps to Faster Fonts